After more than a two week break I’m returning to the final posts of my Cycle of Prosperity posts.

 Recap

-Just to refresh our memories, I began this series talking about shalom and its many facets as presented in the Old Testament.
+To refresh our memories, I began this series talking about shalom and its many facets as presented in the Old Testament.
 I explained that while life certainly consists of far more than material concerns, we are material beings created for stewardship and regency in a material world.
 Integral to shalom is the idea of community-wide prosperity and abundance.
 Yet the human condition throughout recorded history has been one of very low life expectancies (20 to 30 years) and barely sustainable lives for the overwhelming masses of society.
 This is not the shalom-filled world God envisioned for humanity.

 What about the remaining poor?